-The World Bank predicts that by 2050, there may be at least 143 million people displaced by climate change-related events, and 2 billion by the end of the century.
+The UN estimates that by 2050, there could be between 200 million and 1 billion people displaced by climate change-related events, and 2 billion by the end of the century.

-After World War II, the United Nations was created.
-The UN established the Universal Declaration of Human Rights in 1948.
+After World War II, the United Nations (UN) was created and established the Universal Declaration of Human Rights in 1948.

-Those who like this term argue that it expands the current definition of “refugee” to demand rights for more people, and that it is more inclusive of all the factors that cause people to leave their homes--political, economic, and environmental.
+Those who like this term argue that it expands the current definition of refugee to demand rights for more people, and that it is more inclusive of all the factors that cause people to leave their homes--political, economic, and environmental--and how those factors often work together.

-Those who dislike this term say that it paints people as powerless victims of climate change and that it is a label often applied by outsiders.
-They also worry the term assumes an “adaptation” response to climate change.
-This means an acceptance that relocating people is the only solution, rather than people obtaining justice on lands that are their home and that they do not want to leave.
+Those who dislike this term say that it makes people seem to be powerless victims of climate change, that it is a label often applied by outsiders, and that it assumes an adaptation response to climate change--meaning, an acceptance that relocating people is a solution rather than people obtaining justice on lands that are their home and that they do not want to leave.

 People displaced by immediate environmental factors, such as a hurricane event?
 Or by slower-moving trends, such as recurring droughts and poor crop returns, or rising sea levels?